 Durability is all about your headphones’ lasting.
 To keep it simple, batteries don’t.
 From the moment you first use and charge a battery, it grows weaker for the rest of its life.
 If you want a pair of wired headphones to last, opt for a wired set with the best quality cable you can find.

 If you want a pair of wireless headphones to last, choose the ones with the largest battery or longest battery life.
 Even if the battery wears down over time, you shouldn’t notice much with a long life.
+If you own or want to purchase Bluetooth headphones, it is also beneficial if you know how to fix Bluetooth headphone charging issues.

 If you plan on using your headphones while working out or outside, consider using a sweat and waterproof pair.
 At minimum, you’ll want something water-resistant.
 Every water-resistant pair of headphones and most, in general, will come with an IP rating.
 The second number in the IP rating lets you know how water-resistant the headphones are.
 A rating of IPX0 means not at all.
 A rating of IPX8 means they can be continuously submerged.
 If you’re looking for a pair of headphones to swim with, look for an 8.